tezli/Blitzableiter/README.md

 ---------

 The SWF Library is Open Source under GPLv3.
 For other parts of the project other license models may apply.
+Contact Felix Lindner at Recurity Labs GmbH to obtain a license that fit your needs.